kiehozero/atu-fundda2022/README.md

 This repository serves as my assessment for the Fundamentals of Data Analysis module, a constituent module of the Higher Diploma in Data Analytics at the Atlantic Technological University, Ireland.
 As part of the course, we were given tasks each week with a single deadline at the end of term; all of the notebooks associated with these tasks are tores in the Practicals (ADD LINK) sub-folder.

-I have stored any notebooks or PDF files that we received as part of the course in the Materials (ADD LINK) section of this repository, just so I had this information to hand while I was working through it, and also so that I could easily reference any of the lecturer's remarks.
+I have stored any notebooks or PDF files that we received as part of the course in the [Materials](\materials) section of this repository, just so I had this information to hand while I was working through it, and also so that I could easily reference any of the lecturer's remarks.
 Some of these are heavily annotated by myself, while others are less so; in any case, these are equivalent to any margin scribbles I would have done in a book-based module.

+Special thanks to my friend Richard Bilsborough who has studied undergraduate economics and answered a ton of my questions, particular on entropy and logarithms.
+He provided the NIST article that is referenced in the second exercise.

 ## Using Jupyter Notebooks